Lobster & Crab Regulations

 From Point R, along the maritime boundary between Connecticut and Rhode Island to the coast; then west along the coast of Connecticut to the western entrance of Long Island Sound; then east along the New York coast of Long Island Sound back to Point T.

-(i) Lobster Management Area (LMA) 6B means a portion of LMA 6 referred to as the "Race" which is the area south of the New York-Connecticut State line, north of 41 10' North latitude, east of 72 10' West Longitude and west of 71 54' west longitude.
+(9) Lobster Management Area (LMA) 6B means a portion of LMA 6 referred to as the "Race" which is the area south of the New York-Connecticut State line, north of 41° 10' north latitude, east of 72° 10' west longitude and west of 71° 54' west longitude.

-(j) Trap tag means a tag sold by the department or by a vendor or another state or federal agency recognized by the department to be used to identify legal lobster pots or traps.
+(10) Trap tag means a tag sold by the department or by a vendor or another State or Federal agency recognized by the department to be used to identify legal lobster pots or traps.

-(k) Trap tag year means the period from June 1 of a given year through the following May 31.
+(11) Trap tag year means the period from June 1 of a given year through the following May 31st.

-(l) Replacement trap tags are those tags which will be issued to a permit holder when a catastrophic loss has occurred within a given year and will bear the same information as the original trap tags but will be distinguished from the original tags in a manner acceptable to the Department.
+(12) Replacement trap tags are those tags which will be issued to a permit holder when a catastrophic loss has occurred within a given year and will bear the same information as the original trap tags but will be distinguished from the original tags in a manner acceptable to the department.

-(m) Routine loss is the loss of pots or traps or trap tags equal to the additional allocation of trap tags provided for in section 44.4 (b) based on the historical level of pots or traps fished by an individual lobster permit holder.
+(13) Routine loss is the loss of pots or traps or trap tags equal to the additional allocation of trap tags provided for in paragraph 44.1(d)(2) based on the historical level of pots or traps fished by an individual lobster permit holder.

-(q) Designated navigation channels means the Long Island Intracoastal Waterway and natural or dredged paths through otherwise shoal waters that are used for entering or leaving ports and harbors, the boundraries of which are marked by maintained aides to navigation.
-Designated navigation channels does not include the main west/east shipping fairway through the center of Long Island Sound.
+(17) Designated navigation channels means the Long Island Intracoastal Waterway and natural or dredged paths through otherwise shoal waters that are used for entering or leaving ports and harbors, the boundaries of which are marked by maintained aids to navigation.
+Designated navigation channels do not include the main west/east shipping fairway through the center of Long Island Sound.

 Gear used in taking lobsters must be identified as follows: